MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

+---
+author: JBrentJ
+description: Describes in tutorial form how to use the Blender open source 3D creation suite to prepare 3D models for use in Dynamics 365 mixed reality applications ms.author: v-jerja ms.date: 10/21/2019 ms.service: crm-online ms.topic: article
+title: Use Blender to prepare 3D models for use in Dynamics 365 mixed reality applications ms.reviewer: v-brycho
+---

-# Tutorial 1: Using Blender to prepare 3D models for use in Microsoft Dynamics 365 Mixed Reality applications
+# Tutorial 1: Use Blender to prepare 3D models for use in Microsoft Dynamics 365 mixed reality applications

 This tutorial provides step-by-step instructions that show you how to: